dotnet/docs-aspire/docs/community-toolkit/hosting-eventstore.md

 Data bind mounts rely on the host machine's filesystem to persist the EventStore logs across container restarts.
 The data bind mount is mounted at the `C:\EventStore\Logs` on Windows (or `/EventStore/Logs` on Unix) path on the host machine in the EventStore container.
 The target path must be set to the log folder used by the EventStore container (`/var/log/eventstore`).

-For more information about EventStore logs location, you can refer to the [EventStore Resources: Logs](https://developers.eventstore.com/server/v24.10/diagnostics/logs.html#logs-location) page.
+For more information about EventStore logs location, see [EventStore Resources: Logs](https://developers.eventstore.com/server/v24.10/diagnostics/logs.html#logs-location).

 For more information on data bind mounts, see [Docker docs: Bind mounts](https://docs.docker.com/engine/storage/bind-mounts).